 Founder, Chief Krill

-Growing up by the ocean, though she was once part of the problem without realization, she strongly believes it's time to give back and strives to be a part of the solution by raising awareness to protect them.
-The knowledge she has gained over the last several years has made her amaze how wonderful ocean and its creatures are, importance of healthy marine ecosystem and the critical role humans play towards its conservation.
+Growing up on the coast, she realized that she – like many of us – was unwittingly part of the problem, so she strongly believes it's time to give back and strives to be a part of the solution by raising awareness to protect the oceans.
+The knowledge she has gained over the last several years has left her amazed at how wonderful the ocean and its creatures are, as well as the importance of healthy marine ecosystems and the critical role humans play towards its conservatio.

 She is a computer engineer and has been in various roles in IT industry.
 She has been volunteering at Save the Water™ managing technology team and in local schools through various educational programs.

 Director of Finance

 Alex is a Director working at FOX 9 News in the Minneapolis/Saint Paul television market who has been awarded a Regional Emmy® and eight additional nominations for automation-based live productions over the past 12 years.
 His additional skills come from serving as the President, Board of Directors for Ridgewoods Condominium #1 Association.
 In that role Alex has been able to implement a recycling program for 20 units which previously had only trash service, partner with Hennepin County to pass along continuing education materials to homeowners on the importance of recycling, and work to upgrade the property to reduce the carbon footprint mainly through energy improvements.
 He wrote his thesis on the association's ability to grow satisfaction by providing better communication to owners through strategic outreach and empowerment tools.
 In his spare time, he enjoys visiting the National Parks and other public lands here in the US along with Canada to hike, camp, photograph animals, or try out something new in connecting with nature.